sercher/CgroupV1Logger/README.md

 # CgroupV1Logger

-This tool injects logging into cgroupsv1 initialization.
+This tool injects logging into cgroup V1 initialization process.
 In a customer incident report, an NPE raised occasionally when scaling containerized apps on Cloudfoundry.
-The app was prabably using PlatformMBean to monitor platform information.
+The app was probably using PlatformMBean to monitor platform information.
 The stack trace showed as follows:

 ```